seshganesh/NIQAssesment/README.md

+NIQ Assessment
+Architecture.drawio
-Architecture.drawio --> Contains the entire architecture for the solution EDA.ipynb --> EDA for the food Dataset
+Contains the entire architecture diagram for the solution.

-DataFusion --> OCR and Multimodal LM Handling , Creation of BIO Dataset DataLoader --> Dataset from BIO and Dataloade
+EDA.ipynb
+Exploratory Data Analysis (EDA) notebook for the food dataset.

+DataFusion/
+Contains OCR and Multimodal Language Model (LM) handling, and the creation of the BIO dataset.

+DataLoader/
+Code for loading dataset from BIO format and preparing PyTorch DataLoader.